ruarfff/fooforms/README.md

 To ensure all dependencies are installed once repository is pulled down:

-npm install (gets all dependencies to get the app up and running) npm install --dev (install all dev dependencies, required for testing and Grunt)
+npm install (gets all dependencies to get the app up and running)

 Required global dependencies: